storm-legacy/worklessSQL_trash_generator/README.md

 After your code is generated - put it simply to your DBMS, or just use phpmyadmin.

-### Contact
-If you wish to give me feedback, inform about mistakes or simply scold me go ahead and messenge me ^-^
+Let me know if you find any mistakes or errors. ^-^